dipankardas011/dipankardas-portfolio/content/diary/Sep23.md

 description = "Let's talk about my September 2023"
 +++

+# Date 2023-09-04
+1. swaggerui done for the openapiv3
+2. internship
+3. Marketing course

 # Date 2023-09-03
 1. kubernetes go-client to apply manifests
 2. learned openapiv3 with goa to demonstrate ksctl basic functionality